lukasschwab/arxiv.py/README.md

 `download(obj)`

-This functionality doesn't work with the current implementation of `mod_query_result`, because of some inconsistency in the location of a PDF link.
-This will be fixed soon, and the method is internally functional.

 Looks up keys `pdf_url` and `title` on dict `obj`.
 Downloads the PDF from `pdf_url` and saves it to {title}.pdf in the present working directory.